 Topic links should be used for content that's:

-- High priority areas for the government.
-Currently this includes jobs and growth, law and order, health, education, equality.
+- high-priority areas for the government - this currently includes jobs and growth, law and order, health, education and equality

-- A key area of interest for the topic area, for example, Primary and secondary school for Education.
+- address a key area of interest for the topic (eg primary and secondary school for the education topic)

 The first topic link has a feature image to give it prominence.
 This is created using the Navigation featured content component.